StevenVuong/web-portfolio/README.md

 - All CSS should be valid and follow best practices for naming conventions and organization.
 - The website should be responsive and work on different screen sizes and devices.
 - All images used in the website should have appropriate alt text to be accessible.

+## Timeline

+- Hour 1: Gather content and design ideas, create wireframes and mockups.
+- Hour 2-3: Develop HTML structure and CSS styling, test on different devices and browsers.
+- Hour 4: Finalize design and content, make any necessary revisions, optimize for performance.
+- Hour 5: Launch the website and share with others in the Q&A for feedback, make any final adjustments.